Iremidee/Quantum-Analytics-Store-Data-Challenge/README.md

 # Quantum-Store-Data-Challenge
-This analysis was intended to draw insight for the store management to help them in making decision for profitability improvement.
+This analysis was intended to draw insight for the store management and help them in making decision for profitability improvement.
 The analysis covers the store perfomance overview between 2010 & 2011.
 The store has brances in 8 states across Australia.
 It sells 2 products - Fashion Direct Product Chain & Next Look Product Chain.
 It also sells 10 products subcategories.

 # Insights
 The Visualization Dashboard